Can I Adopt (Step Parent Adoption)

 What to do next?

-- Notify the local Authority in writing of your intention to make a step-parent adoption application (this should be done at least three months before you make the application to the court, this can also be done by a solicitor on your behalf if you have one).
+- If you decide to submit an application for step parent adoption you should notify SEWAS in writing of your intention to make an application (this should be done at least three months before you make the application to the court, this can also be done by a solicitor on your behalf if you have one).
+We would always advise you to seek advice from SEWAS first.

-- The Local Authority will contact you to confirm the official date of notification.
-A Social Worker will visit you to discuss adoption and the alternatives.
-They will also have a duty to visit the child to ensure their care and wellbeing is satisfactory.
+- SEWAS will contact you to discuss adoption and the alternatives and a social worker will visit you to discuss the process.
+They will also have a duty to visit the child to ensure their care and wellbeing is satisfactory and also that they have an age-appropriate understanding of adoption.

-- Place your application with the Court.
-A Family Proceedings (magistrate’s court) can be used if both birth parents are consenting to the adoption.
-If the application involves particularly difficult or complex issues it may be transferred to an Adoption Centre.
-Adoption Centre’s are specialist County courts with adoption judges who are experienced in the adoption process.
+- Submit your application with the Court.
+A Family Proceedings (magistrate’s court) is used in most step parent adoption applications, particularly where both birth parents are consenting to the adoption.
 You will need to pay an application fee to the court, this is non-refundable should you later decide not to proceed.

 - The Court will ask one of our social workers to provide a detailed report before it can make an adoption order.
 The report is referred to as a Suitability Report and must contain information about: